vane0kravitz/ajax_chat/readme.md

 # Ajax Chat

-This project is builded just for studying, and fully worked.
+This project is built just for studying, and fully worked.
 Main task was create MVC architecture and learn how that is working.
 Used clear core technologies without any frameworks or libs.